RUBBER DAM

 Our patients’ safety is our utmost priority.

-In Smile Design Dental Practice, we commonly use rubber dams for dental procedures such as root canal treatment and dental restorations.
+At Smile Design Dental Practice, we frequently utilise rubber dams during dental procedures, including root canal treatments and dental restorations.

-The rubber dam is placed over a patient’s mouth with a small clamp attached to the tooth alongside the edge of the gums, and only exposing the tooth that is being worked on.
+The rubber dam is placed over a patient’s mouth, with a small clamp attached to the tooth alongside the edge of the gums, exposing only the tooth being worked on.

-One or more holes may be punctured to allow our dentist to work on multiple teeth at the same time.
-For instance, we are able to work on multiple dental fillings by isolating that few teeth.
+One or more holes may be created to allow our dentist to work on multiple teeth simultaneously.
+For instance, we can work on various dental fillings by isolating a few teeth at a time.
 This rubber dam is stretched and held in position with a U-shaped metal or plastic frame.

 Rubber Dam for Your Safety and Better Outcomes

-Rubber dam, also known as a dental dam, was first seen in the United States in 1864.
+The rubber dam, also known as a dental dam, was first seen in the United States in 1864.
 It is a very thin square sheet usually made of nitrile or latex.
-The main reason for the production of 2 different materials is to cater to patients with a latex allergy.
+The primary reason for producing two different materials is to cater to patients with a latex allergy.

 - Isolation and Enhance Patient’s Safety

 A rubber dam’s main purpose is to act as a physical barrier by isolating the operative area that the dentist is working on from the rest of the patient’s mouth.
-This helps to protect the tongue, throat and airway during dental procedures and prevents foreign substances from being ingested by the patients.
+This helps protect the tongue, throat, and airway during dental procedures and prevents patients from ingesting foreign substances.

-For cases where a root canal treatment is conducted, it is crucial to ensure the tooth is isolated so that when the dentist is cleaning the root canals, there will be no possibility of presence of the saliva or debris re-entering the canals.
-The dentist is able to clean and seal the canal with a clean environment. - Improve Visibility
+For cases where a root canal treatment is conducted, it is crucial to ensure the tooth is isolated so that when the dentist is cleaning the root canals, there is no possibility of saliva or debris re-entering the canals.
+The dentist is able to clean and seal the canal in a clean environment. - Improve Visibility

-When the operative tooth or area is isolated, there will be an absence of saliva or moisture, hence it improves the visibility significantly to allow better access to the tooth, placement of curing and restorative materials. - Promotes Infectious Control and Prevention of Cross-Contamination
+When the operative tooth or area is isolated, saliva or moisture is absent, which significantly improves visibility, allowing for better access to the tooth and the placement of curing and restorative materials. - Promotes Infection Control and Prevention of Cross-Contamination

 The rubber dam also creates a clean and dry operating area.
-Our patient’s lips, cheeks and tongue are being retracted and protected, allowing the treatment for the tooth without any contamination from blood or saliva.
-It helps to control the spread of bacteria to the neighbouring tooth/teeth and hence reduce the risk of infection. - Increase the Success Rate of Dental Restorations
+Our patient’s lips, cheeks, and tongue are being retracted and protected, allowing for treatment of the tooth without contamination from blood or saliva.
+It helps control the spread of bacteria to neighbouring teeth and reduces the risk of infection. - Increase the Success Rate of Dental Restorations

 It is common for dentists to use bonding agents and restorative materials for dental restorations.
-With a rubber dam in place, it provides a dry and isolated environment which is important for the adhesion of the bonding agents and the longevity of the dental restorations.
+A rubber dam in place provides a dry and isolated environment, which is crucial for the adhesion of bonding agents and the longevity of dental restorations.

 Schedule an appointment with us NOW!
 Call us at 6463 8588 or WhatsApp to 9815 5336